WitGotFlg/testgit/readme.txt

 let's have a test!
 test one on git! start！
-now add new line in this file. and see what will happen.
+now add new line in this file. and see what will happen after this change.